HuyaneMatsu/hata/docs/topics/embedded_activity_launch.md

 ## Default entry point

-By enabling embedded activities in the developer portal Discord creates an application command for you to launch it.
+By enabling embedded activities in the developer portal, Discord creates an application command for you to launch.
-The default entry point is completely handled by Discord, so normally you would not need to anything at this point, but since hata syncs your registered application commands with Discord, it sees that an extra unused command popped up and gets rid of it.
+The default entry point is completely handled by Discord, so normally you would not need to do anything at this point, but since Hata syncs your registered application commands with Discord, it sees that as an extra unused command that showed up and gets rid of it.

-Do not fret, the solution is simple, we just have to make an equivalent command on out side.
+Do not fret, the solution is simple, we just have to make an equivalent command on our side.
-Familiarly to context commands, we use the `target` parameter to tell where it should show up.
+Similar to context commands, we use the `target` parameter to tell where it should show up.
-At this particular case we pass it as: `'embedded activity launch'` (there are other non-string versions of it as well).
+In this particular case we pass it as: `'embedded activity launch'` (there are other non-string versions of it as well).

 ```py
 launch = Sakuya.interactions(